wwarthen/RomWBW/Source/Doc/SystemGuide.md

 address for subsequent I/O function calls.

 The double-word Sector Address (DEHL) can represent either a Logical Block Address (LBA) or a Cylinder/Head/Sector (CHS).
-If the high bit of register D is set, then an LBA value is specified.
-Otherwise, the value is CHS.
+Bit 7 of D is set (1) for LBA mode and cleared (0) for CHS mode.

-For LBA mode operation, the high bit is cleared and the entire double-word is then treated as the logical sector address.
+For LBA mode operation, the high bit is set and the rest of the double-word is then treated as the logical sector address.

 For CHS mode operation, the Sector Address (DEHL) registers are